 I was delighted to be elected as a Fellow of Murray Edwards, a modern college with none of the stuffiness of some of Cambridge’s older colleges.
-I fully support the College’s aims to provide top quality education to outstanding young women and to promote the place of women in society in many ways, including having the largest collection of contemporary women’s art in Europe, the New Hall Art Collection, which showcases the exceptional achievements of women artists.
+I fully support the College’s aims to provide top quality education to outstanding young women and to promote the place of women in society more generally.
+One of these is through our leading collection of contemporary women’s art in Europe, the New Hall Art Collection, which showcases the exceptional achievements of women artists.

 Degrees and honours

 - DM (Oxon)

 - Developing methods of measuring quality of healthcare.

 - Evaluating ways of improving the quality of healthcare.

 Professor Martin Roland trained in clinical medicine at the University of Oxford, where he obtained a first class honours degree and his doctorate.
 He moved to the Chair in General Practice in the University of Manchester in 1992.
 In 2009, he moved to the Chair of Health Services Research at the University of Cambridge where he founded and directed the Cambridge Centre for Health Services Research until his retirement in 2016.
 Professor Roland’s main areas of research interest are developing methods of measuring quality of care, and evaluating interventions to improve care.
 Professor Roland was a practising GP from 1979 to 2013.
 He was appointed CBE for services to medicine in 2003.

 - Yang M, Bishop A, Sussex J, Roland M, Jowett S, Wilson E. Economic Evaluation of Patient Direct Access to NHS Physiotherapy Services.
 Physiotherapy 2021. link